FlexSearch/FlexSearch/README.md

 ==========

 FlexSearch is a high performance REST/SOAP services based full-text searching platform built on top of the popular Lucene search library.
 At its core it is about extensibility and maintainability with minimum overhead.
 FlexSearch is written in F# & C# 5.0 (.net framework 4.5).
 It exposes REST, SOAP and Binary based web service endpoints enabling easy integration.
 It has an extensive plug-in architecture with ability to customize most of the functionality with minimum amount of efforts.
-One area where Lunar particularly excel over competition is providing easy extensible connector model which allows a developer to tap directly into core’s indexing engine, thus avoiding the reliance on web services.
+One area where FlexSearch particularly excel over competition is providing easy extensible connector model which allows a developer to tap directly into core’s indexing engine, thus avoiding the reliance on web services.
 This results in a greatly improved indexing performance when indexing over millions of records.

 More information is available at http://www.flexsearch.net/